AmbientPhone — AP₁ Canon · Ambient OS Reference Implementation

 Operator-Augmented Field Control in Transformer Architectures — demonstrates operator-mediated manipulation of latent field dynamics, validating the canonical operator transitions (AP₁→AP₂→TP₁);

-Together, these results establish a closed thermodynamic stack: semiotics (meaning), computing (memory and encoding), and telephony (coordination and presence), unified under a single low-entropy field logic.
+Together, these results establish the first closed thermodynamic stack: semiotics (meaning), computing (memory and encoding), reconstruction (UCRS-1), and telephony (presence and coordination), unified under a single low-entropy field logic.

 The chromatic layer is not introduced.
 It is revealed — and then made operational.